atlas-doc/doc/atlas-api-documentation/api-reference/shopping-and-ticketing/order.md

           Ticket numbers
       *   **airlinePNRs Array<**<mark style="color:blue;">**string**</mark>**>**

-          AirlinePNRs, the array count would be the same as ticketnos count
+          AirlinePNRs.
+The array count would be the same as ticketnos count
       *   **ancillaries Array<**<mark style="color:blue;">**AncillaryElement**</mark>**>**

           Ancillaries selection for the specific passenger